Homeopathy is fun to use and the fact that it works so very well with so many medical problems makes it all the more rewarding!

-Homeopathy has particular rules associated with using it and this can be confusing and put off prospective students.
+Homeopathy has particular rules associated with using it.
+This can be confusing and put off prospective students.
 But for many simple and common accidents and illnesses, it can be pretty simple to use.

 The first thing to do is to assemble a homeopathic kit to have at home and then buy a book or two about homeopathy.
 Homeopathic remedies number in the thousands and are made from anything and everything.
 But you only need to learn some of the rules of homeopathy and have about a dozen remedies to be off and running.

-Here is the straight goods on how to work with Homeopathic remedies.
+Here are the straight goods on how to work with homeopathic remedies for dogs.

-- Try not to handle the remedies but drop them straight from the bottle into your dog’s cheek.
+- Try not to handle the remedies.
+Drop them straight from the bottle into your dog’s cheek.

-- Because homeopathy is an energy medicine the remedies should not be stored next to heavy electromagnetic appliances such as televisions and computers or left in the bright hot sun for a long time.
+- Because homeopathy is an energy medicine the remedies shouldn’t be stored next to heavy electromagnetic appliances such as televisions and computers or left in the bright, hot sun for a long time.